aircodelabs/documate/docs/integration/rspress.md

-# Get Started with VitePress
+# Get Started with Rspress

 There are two ways you can integrate Documate with Rspress.
 Both are convinient and can be done in a few minutes.